cloudevents/spec/SDK.md

-# CloudEvents SDK - Version 0.4-wip
+# CloudEvents SDK Requirements - Version 0.4-wip

 The intent of this document to describe bare minimum set of requirements for a new SDKs.